mattip/numpy/doc/source/reference/random/index.rst

 ------------
 RandomGen takes a different approach to producing random numbers from the :class:`numpy.random.RandomState` object.
-Random number generation is separated into two components, a basic RNG and a random generator.
+Random number generation is separated into two components, a bit generator and a random generator.

-The basic RNG has a limited set of responsibilities.
-It manages the underlying RNG state and provides functions to produce random doubles and random unsigned 32- and 64-bit values.
-The basic random generator also handles all seeding since this varies when using alternative basic RNGs.
+The bit generator has a limited set of responsibilities.
+It manages state and provides functions to produce random doubles and random unsigned 32- and 64-bit values.
+The bit generator also handles all seeding which varies with different bit generators.

-The `random generator <~RandomGenerator>` takes the basic RNG-provided functions and transforms them into more useful distributions, e.g., simulated normal random values.
-This structure allows alternative basic RNGs to be used without code duplication.
+The `random generator <~RandomGenerator>` takes the bit generator-provided stream and transforms them into more useful distributions, e.g., simulated normal random values.
+This structure allows alternative bit generators to be used with little code duplication.

 The ``RandomGenerator`` is the user-facing object that is nearly identical to :class:`~.RandomState`.
-The canonical method to initialize a generator passes a basic RNG -- `~mt19937.MT19937`, the underlying RNG in NumPy  -- as the sole argument.
-Note that the basic RNG must be instantized.
+The canonical method to initialize a generator passes a `~mt19937.MT19937` bit generator, the underlying bit generator in Python -- as the sole argument.
+Note that the bit generator must be instantiated.

 .. code-block:: python